 Each device should have up to date antivirus on it, and not the free stuff.
 You need a commercial product which actively scans any file you try to open.

 If your employees use their own devices for work, this is a form of BYOD- or Bring Your Own Device.
 BYOD is a security nightmare if not set up securely.
 And the truth is, it is often rather haphazardly setup, without any planning at all.

-You will get a gold star and be leaps ahead of many small business owners if you implement these two basic but important computer security practices for your small business today.
+You will be leaps ahead of many small business owners if you implement these two basic but important computer security practices for your small business today.